Dub’s Take: Sarah’s Oil (2025)

 and coyness can stop you

-From doing all the things in life that you want to,
+From saying all the things in life you’d like to,

 So if there’s something you’d like to try…